We Got the Beat

-"We Got the Beat" is a song by the American rock band the Go-Go's, written by the group's lead guitarist and keyboardist Charlotte Caffey.
-The band first recorded the song in 1980 for a single on UK-based Stiff Records, and later rerecorded it for their debut album Beauty and the Beat on I.R.S.
+"We Got the Beat" is a song by the American all-female rock band the Go-Go's, written by the group's lead guitarist and keyboardist Charlotte Caffey.
+The band first recorded the song in early 1980 as a single on UK-based Stiff Records, and rerecorded it the next year for their debut album Beauty and the Beat on I.R.S.
 Records.
-The initial single release brought the Go-Go's underground credibility during their first UK tour and in the band's hometown of Los Angeles.
-The first version reached No. 35 on the U.S. Hot Dance Club Play chart due to its popularity in clubs as an import, and the second version was a top 10 hit in both the United States and Canada.
-It is considered a new wave classic hit, as well as being the Go-Go's' signature song.
+"We Got the Beat" is considered a new wave classic and the Go-Go's' signature song.
 The song was named one of "The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll".